 The (geospatial) location of additional large-scale irrigation might also be relevant from the perspective of feedbacks with the climate system (Moore and Rojstaczer, 2002).
-Recently it was suggested that the influence of land cover change and especially irrigation on rainfall (and thus runoff) evapotranspiration are larger than expected (Van Noordwijk and Ellison, 2019; Ellison et al., 2019), such that moisture recycling through transpired irrigation water and moisture transport to downwind regions
+Recently it was suggested that the influence of land cover change and especially irrigation on evapotranspiration are larger than expected (Van Noordwijk and Ellison, 2019; Ellison et al., 2019), such that moisture recycling through transpired irrigation water and moisture transport to downwind regions may be affected also by the biomass plantations.
+Thus, for example, as long as forests are not removed in order to grow the biomass material, the upwind bioenergy locations thus need to be interpreted with caution.